-5.C.2 For Emission Points AE-003, AE-005, AE-006, and AE-007, the permittee shall submit semiannual excess emission reports containing the information in 40 CFR 60.7(c)(1)-(4).
-The semiannual report shall be postmarked by the 31st day following the end of each sixmonth period.
+5.C.2 For Emission Points AE-003, AE-005, AE-006, and AE-007, the permittee shall submit semi-annual excess emission reports containing the information in 40 CFR 60.7(c)(1)-(4).
+The semi-annual report shall be postmarked by the 30th day following the end of each six-month period.
 If there are no excess emissions during the reporting period, the permittee shall submit a report stating such.
-Excess emissions are defined as any 3-hour period during which the nitrogen oxides emissions (arithmetic average of three contiguous 1-hour periods), as measured by the CEMS, exceed the standard of 3.0 lb/ton of 100% acid produced.
+Excess emissions are defined in Subpart G as any 3-hour period during which the nitrogen oxides emissions (arithmetic average of three contiguous 1-hour periods) as measured by the CEMS exceed the standard.
+(Ref.: 40 CFR 60.73(e), Subpart G)